Datametrex AI (CVE:DM) Shares Up 31.3% – Time to Buy?

-Datametrex AI Limited (CVE:DM – Get Free Report) shares were up 31.3% during mid-day trading on Wednesday .
+Datametrex AI Limited (CVE:DM – Get Free Report) shares shot up 31.3% during mid-day trading on Thursday .
 The company traded as high as C$0.13 and last traded at C$0.11.
-Approximately 936,867 shares traded hands during trading, an increase of 948% from the average daily volume of 89,418 shares.
+936,867 shares were traded during trading, an increase of 948% from the average session volume of 89,418 shares.
 The stock had previously closed at C$0.08.

 About Datametrex AI